-Listen to previous seasons of Cancer Out Loud Podcast below:
+Listen to previous episodes of Cancer Out Loud Podcast below:

 For the final episode of Season 5, we asked our social work team, “why oncology social work?”
 While many of our social workers have been personally touched by cancer in some way, they all have unique reasons for choosing this very meaningful work.
 Listen in as a handful of CancerCare's social workers share where their compassion stems from and why the work they do is so important.
 Cancer Out Loud will return later this fall for Season 6.

-Season 5, Episode 7: Fun in the Sun: UV Safety Awareness
+Episode 47: Fun in the Sun: UV Safety Awareness

 July is UV Safety Awareness Month; skin cancer is the most diagnosed cancer, not only in the U.S. but worldwide.
 In this informational episode, Sarah Paul, CancerCare's Director of Clinical Programs, discusses the importance of practicing sun safety and various risk factors for developing skin cancer.
 Listen in as she shares the most effective ways to protect yourself from harmful UV rays and how to start performing skin self-checks at home.
 For more information or to learn more about skin cancer, visit our website or the Skin Cancer Foundation.